midgetspy/hamjab/README.md

 ## Documentation

+### Requirements

+- python 2.6+
+- Twisted 15.4.0 (older versions might work but haven't been tested)
+- pyserial (to talk to RS232 devices)
+- pywin32 (for RS232 support on Windows)

 ### Components

 You can build individual packages from the main HamJab source.
 To do this run ```build.py```, results will be placed in the ```out``` folder.